h1demasa/gem5-website/_pages/governance.md

 Users who continue to engage with the project and its community will often become more and more involved.
 Such users may find themselves becoming contributors, as described in the next section.

-## Contributors
+### Contributors

 Contributors are community members who contribute in concrete ways to the project.
 Anyone can become a contributor, and contributions can take many forms.
 There are no specific skill requirements and no selection process.

-> There is only one expectation of commitment to the project: contributors must be respectful to each other during the review process and work together to reach compromises.
-See the “Reviewing Patches” section for more on the process of contributing.
+There is only one expectation of commitment to the project: **contributors must be respectful to each other during the review process and work together to reach compromises**.
+See the [Reviewing Patches](#reviewing-patches) section for more on the process of contributing.

 In addition to their actions as users, contributors may also find themselves doing one or more of the following: